 \section{Conclusions}

-In summary, we have investigated how the surface bubble lifetime $t_l$ in volatile liquids depends on the dissolved gas concentration, which is represented by the oxygen concentration $c_\mathrm{o}$.
+In summary, we have investigated how the surface bubble lifetime $t_l$ in volatile liquids depends on the dissolved gas concentration $c$.
 The initial film thickness of the bubble cap is found to be $h_i\approx\SI{0.93}{\micro\meter}$, independent of the dissolved gas concentration.
 Yet the film thickness at rupture increases with the dissolved gas concentration.
 High speed recordings reveal that microbubbles are responsible for the film rupture.
 Further, it is found that larger microbubbles at increased gas concentration trigger bubble bursting at earlier times, thus leading to a decrease in the bubble lifetime.
-Combined with the film thinning rate of surface bubbles in volatile liquids, we found that the dependence of bubble lifetime on dissolved gas concentration follows $t_l\sim c_\mathrm{o}^{-3/2}$, which fits well with the experimental results.
-Our findings may provide new insight on bubble and foam stability.
-Especially, carbonated beverages are often oversaturated, thus the extend of oversaturation may influence the stability of the foam.
+Combined with the film thinning rate of surface bubbles in volatile liquids, we find that the dependence of bubble lifetime on dissolved gas concentration follows $t_l\sim c^{-3/2}$, which fits well with the experimental results.
+The scaling is also found to be independent of container type, pool depth and bubble size.
+The container type influences the absolute value of bubble lifetime drastically, confirming that the microbubbles mainly nucleate from the container walls.
+The pool depth also influences the bubble lifetime by changing the residence time of microbubbles: deeper pool leads to shorter bubble lifetime.
+The influence of bubble size on its lifetime is too small to draw any meaningful conclusions.
+Our findings may provide new insight on surface bubble lifetime and foam stability.
+Especially, carbonated beverages are often oversaturated, thus the extent of oversaturation may influence the stability of the foam.